Champions of the Global Goals: Blaine McGaffigan

-- Self-Fulfillment Needs are highly individual, and include achieving one’s full potential in life.
+- Self-Fulfillment Needs are highly individual and include achieving one’s full potential in life.
 I like to think of this need as the actual being happy part of life.

-So what happens when we apply this framework onto the human species?
-Humans are striving for the top tier needs through connectivity, technology, advancements, and growth; but are we ensuring the basic needs for all people and future generations?
+So what happens when we apply this framework to the human species?
+Humans are striving for the top tier needs through connectivity, technology, advancements, and growth; but are we ensuring the basic needs of all people and future generations?
 Will future generations have time to think about upper tier needs, or will they be too busy solving survival needs because of the problems that we leave them?

 With massive population growth, climate change, and rising energy use; we need to adopt a mindset of creating a sustainable future with food, shelter, and security for future humans.
 And we can do this with education.

 Future humans will need to be educated on how to solve climate problems, but more importantly, they’ll need to learn about prevention and sustainability.
 After all, the best way to help the planet (and ourselves as we’ve discussed) is to not f#@% it up in the first place.

 Getting someone to change a habit or way of life is difficult, but teaching someone the proper way to act from the start is easier.
 Sustainable upkeep of our planet in the form of recycling and efficient energy usage should be taught to all children and embraced as an essential aspect of our humanity.

 Climate education will allow future humans to be better equipped to take action and solve the problems that will ensure the advancement of the species.